 As a Texan of seven years now, I’ll tell you.
 Yes.
 Yes, they will.
 I’ve even sat in stalled traffic wishing I had a rough and tumble truck so I could do the same thing.

 But I’m going somewhere with this.

-It’s my pleasure to chat with you about A Wife’s Secret to Happiness as part of our Book Blog Tour (join the Book Club on Facebook).
+It’s my pleasure to chat with you about A Wife’s Secret to Happiness as part of our Book Blog Tour.
 And I get to share about my response to chapter three.
 The submission chapter.

 I sat down to write this post and wanted to reiterate the whole section back to you.
 But you’ve just read those pages yourself—or are in the midst of reading them—so that’s not going to help anyone.
 Click here to get your copy of the book on Amazon.

 Instead, I’ll get more personal.

 Submission is not a call to life on the sidelines with a silenced heart.